robert-abela/python/lessons/project.md

 ## Submission
 Deadline is 7th January 2019 at 23:59
-Send your 3 python files to robert.abela@mcast.edu.mt
+Send your 3 python scripts (and any other file) to robert.abela@mcast.edu.mt